 Unsupervised tree climbing.
 Walking to the store alone.
 Letting your grade schooler light the campfire.
 Drinking from the creek.
 These are scenes from the lives of free range kids.
-The term free range kid wasn’t in the vernacular when my kids were young so I didn’t know that letting them saw firewood with hacksaw would become an actual thing in a parenting movement.
-My kids were more half ranged than free ranged but I did err on the side of letting them experience things that had risk (but I did watch from afar in case they accidentally set the yard or themselves on fire).
+The term “free range kid” wasn’t in the vernacular when my kids were young so I didn’t know that letting them saw firewood with a hacksaw would become an actual thing in a parenting movement.
+My kids were more half ranged than free ranged but I did err on the side of letting them experience things that had risk (watching when they accidentally set the yard or themselves on fire).
 And I did not helicopter around when they were cutting construction paper.

 Since I am interested in health consciousness I started to think about the care and feeding of free range kids and how it benefits them for life.

-Feeding a free ranger includes letting them experiment and eat stuff out in the world, gardens and off the neighbors trees.
+Feeding a free ranger includes letting them experiment and eat stuff from gardens and off the neighbors’ trees.
 Variety is a good thing as it teaches kids their tastes and creates a less picky eater.
 Let your kid order the sushi or the anchovy appetizer.
-(Yes, I get it that eating in a restaurant isn’t super free range, but I do live the real world).
+(Yes, I get it that eating in a restaurant isn’t super free range, but I do live the real world.)
 Let them crack the eggs and get shells in the scramble and spill the milk.
 It encourages experimentation, direct experience and promotes learning which are the core tenets of raising a free range kid.

 Dirt is also a huge part of free range parenting.
 Or I should say the accumulation of it on our kids.
 Jumping in piles of leaves, making a ginormous sand castle at the beach and just plain playing in the mud puddles are glorious sensations all kids should have.

 The grit and grime and crud also inform our bodies of what is self and what is not.